pavel-luhin/rfe-sms-server/README.md

 * ```-Ddatabase.password``` - password of database user.
 In this example ```some-password```
 * ```-Dsms.test``` - in older versions test flag, send real or mock request to websms system.
 Deprecated.
 Use build profiles instead.
 * ```-Dserver.url``` - server domain or IP address with port where application is going to be deployed.
 Needed to send in email to newly registered users.
+* ```-Dcredentials.cache.enabled``` - in older versions flat to enable or disable credentials cache.
+Deprecated since version 1.4.
+Credentials cache is active by default now.

 After installing, you have execute jar file named ```sms-server-X.jar```, where X - application version from ```target``` folder.